AshrafHanyy/Distrubtion_Count_Sort/README.md

 ```bash
 manim -pql sort.py DistributionCountingSort
 ```
-## Animation Description
+## Animation Description 🎥

-The Manim animation begins with a visual representation of an array to be sorted.
-It then proceeds to illustrate the frequency and distribution arrays, showcasing the proper positions for the last occurrences of each element in the final sorted array.
+The Manim animation visually demonstrates the Distribution Counting Sort algorithm:

+**Array Initialization**: Starts with a visual representation of the unsorted array. 📤

+**Frequency and Distribution Arrays**: Illustrates the creation of frequency and distribution arrays, providing insights into the counts of each element. 📈

+**Sorting Process**: Shows the step-by-step sorting process, determining the correct positions based on element occurrences. 🔍

+Informative Text: Includes informative text to enhance understanding, guiding through the algorithm's key steps. 📝

 The animation includes informative text, visualizing the step-by-step process of the algorithm, and highlighting key elements for better understanding.

+## Demo ▶️
+## Future Work